Lusaka Securities Exchange

+The LuSE is a member of the African Stock Exchanges Association, Committee of SADC Stock Exchanges, Association of National Numbering Agencies, Capital Markets Association of Zambia, African Natural Capital Alliance.

-As of 14 April 2022, the LuSE has 25 listed companies with a market capitalisation of ZMW 71.69 billion (US$ 4.1 billion).
+As of April 2025, the LuSE had 20 listed companies with a market capitalisation of ZMW 276.7 billion (US$9.8 billion).

 History

-The Lusaka Stock Exchange (LuSE) was established with preparatory technical assistance from the International Finance Corporation (IFC) and the World Bank in 1993.
+The Lusaka Securities Exchange (LuSE) was established with preparatory technical assistance from the International Finance Corporation (IFC) and the World Bank in 1993.
 The Exchange opened on 21 February 1994.
 In its first two years of operations, the LuSE and Securities and Exchange Commission (SEC) were funded by the UNDP and Government of Zambia as a project for financial and capital market development in Zambia, under the multi-component private sector development program.
-The formation of LuSE was part of the government’s economic reform program aimed at developing the financial and capital market in order to support and enhance private sector initiative.
+The formation of LuSE was part of the government's economic reform program aimed at developing the financial and capital market in order to support and enhance private sector initiative.
 It was also expected to attract foreign portfolio investment through recognition of Zambia and the region as an emerging capital market with potentially high investment returns.

 Another important role of LuSE was to facilitate the divestiture of Government ownership in parastatals and realization of the objectives of creating a broad and wide shareholding ownership by the citizenry via a fair and transparent process.

 The 1972 Securities Act revised to facilitate the establishment of the Securities Exchange.
 It was structured around models of a modern Stock Exchange with automated clearing and settlement facilities through a Central Securities Depository (CSD).
 The Government of the Republic of Zambia (GRZ) provided grant financing to LuSE from 1993 till 2009.
 Subsequently, GRZ stopped providing support and LuSE became totally dependent on its listed companies to generate operational revenues.
 The sustainability of LuSE became dependent on increasing the number and size of companies that listed on the Exchange.
 In 2005, the company introduced its own governance code for listed companies.
 All Africa later called the code "a landmark achievement in the development of corporate governance in Zambia."